Skip to main content

 The gut microbiome functions as a highly active and influential endocrine organ.
 It is a critical mediator in the synergy between nutrition and peptide efficacy.
 The metabolic activity of commensal gut bacteria produces a vast array of bioactive molecules, including short-chain fatty acids (SCFAs) like butyrate, propionate, and acetate, which have profound systemic effects.

 Butyrate, for instance, is the primary energy source for colonocytes, maintaining the integrity of the gut barrier.
 It also functions as a histone deacetylase (HDAC) inhibitor, an epigenetic mechanism that can influence the expression of genes related to inflammation and metabolism.
-A personalized diet rich in diverse, fermentable fibers directly feeds the microbes that produce these beneficial SCFAs, thereby reducing and improving insulin sensitivity, creating an optimal physiological canvas for peptide action.
+A personalized diet rich in diverse, fermentable fibers directly feeds the microbes that produce these beneficial SCFAs, thereby reducing systemic inflammation and improving insulin sensitivity, creating an optimal physiological canvas for peptide action.

 Furthermore, the microbiome directly influences the metabolism of hormones through enzymatic activity.
 The “estrobolome” is the aggregate of gut bacterial genes capable of metabolizing estrogens.
 Dysbiosis, or an imbalance in the gut microbiota, can alter the activity of enzymes like β-glucuronidase, leading to the improper recirculation of estrogen and contributing to hormonal imbalances.